Principles of Statistical Inference in Online Problems: Beyond Variance Estimation

-We compare the above in constructing $95\%$ CIs for the summed coefficient $\bs{1}^\intercal w^*$ with a burn-in stage \citep{chen2020} of size $500$ based on $1000$ replications.
-Figure \ref{fig:sgd_ci} shows that the performance of $\TRI$ is consistent with the empirical findings in \citet{zhu2021}.
+We compare the above in constructing $95\%$ confidence intervals for the summed coefficient $J^{\T} w^*$ with a burn-in stage \citep{chen2020sgd} of size $500$ based on $1000$ replications, where $J$ is a vector of ones.
+In Figure \ref{fig:sgd_ci}, the performance of Wu's estimator is consistent with the studies reported in \citet{zhu2023sgd}.
 Furthermore, there are notable improvements according to the theory under stationarity.
-Real-time inference is enabled by mini-batch estimation without loss of statistical efficiency.
-These indicate that our framework can be used as a novel starting point for research in the same area.
-Finally, we remark that CIs constructed with LRV estimators can be used as convergence diagnostics; see Example \ref{eg:mcmc} and \citet{zhu2021}. $\;\blacksquare$ \end{example}
+Real-time inference is possible using mini-batch updates without loss of statistical efficiency.
+These results indicate that our framework can be used as a starting point for new research.
+Finally, we remark that these intervals can be used as convergence diagnostics; see \cref{sec:online-convergence-diagnosis}.

-\begin{example}[Convergence of SGD: an engineering view] \citet{lang2019} took a different approach to the convergence problem of SGD.
-As the vanilla SGD or its popular variants typically require problem-specific hyperparameter hand-tuning to achieve good performance \citep{wilson2017}, \citet{lang2019} proposed the statistical adaptive stochastic approximation (SASA) method to automatically find good learning rate schedules for different problems.
-Fundamentally, SASA tries to identify whether training progress has stalled by testing stationarity of $\{w_j\}$.
-It applies not only to the vanilla SGD but also a wider class of stochastic approximation method; see \citet{zhang2020}.

-Here, we shall focus on the vanilla case as it is studied in Example \ref{eg:ci}.
-Let $d_j = w_{j-1}^\intercal g_{j-1} -0.5 \eta_j g_{j-1}^\intercal g_{j-1}$.
-If $\{w_j\}$ starts under non-stationarity and converges to a stationary state, we have $\lim_{j \to \infty} \E(d_j) = 0$ as long as $g_j$ is generated with some time-homogeneous dynamics \citep{zhang2020}, which is satisfied by SGD.
-Based on the Markov chain CLT in \citet{jones2006}, SASA tests this condition and decreases the learning rate geometrically if stationarity is not rejected.
-For more details, we refer readers to \citet{zhang2020} as they extend SASA to SASA+ using the same idea.
-Now, we revisit the logistic regression in Example \ref{eg:ci} with the same setting but different learning rate schedules: